OpenFn/ConSoSci/README.md

 ## Data Flows
 ### (1) Timer-Based Integration (Ongoing Sync)
-1. On a timer-basis (e.g., every 3 hours), the OpenFn job [`getKoboData.js`](https://github.com/OpenFn/wcs/blob/master/bns/getKoboData.js) will run to fetch Kobo form data in bulk for the specified form Ids.
+1. On a timer-basis (e.g., every 3 hours), the OpenFn job [`1A.
+Get Kobo Data`](https://www.openfn.org/projects/1168/jobs/3562) (aka `getKoboData.js`) will run to fetch Kobo form data in bulk for the specified form Ids. _Before running the job, WCS should..._
-- Before running the job, WCS should update the survey Ids to fetched from Kobo toolbox (these can be copied from the URL of a Kobo form).
+- (a) Update the survey Ids to fetched from Kobo toolbox (these can be copied from the URL of a Kobo form).
 In `https://kf.kobotoolbox.org/#/forms/aopf2bJ4cVqEXCrjnwAoHd/landing` then the string `aopf2bJ4cVqEXCrjnwAoHd` is the survey Id.
+- (b) Add the appropriate survey tag to indicate which mappings should be used to process the data.
+Tag options include: `bns_survey`, `bns_price`, `nrgt_current`, `nrgt_historical`.
 2. This job will post each individual Kobo survey back to the OpenFn inbox as an individual Message.
 3. Message filter triggers will execute the relevant jobs (see above list) to process & load the data into the connect DB.
 4. View **Activity History** to monitor the success of these integration flows.